hpc-carpentry/hpc-chapel/_episodes/01-intro.md

 Chapel source code must be written in text files with the extension **_.chpl_**.
 Let's write a simple "hello world"-type program to demonstrate how we write Chapel code!
-Using your favorite text editor, create the file `hello.chpl` with the following content:
+Using your favourite text editor, create the file `hello.chpl` with the following content:

 ```
 writeln('If we can see this, everything works!');